top of page

 Land Restoration & Habitat Management

-In Texas's unique ecoregions across the state, habitat degradation, the loss of native plant communities, and invasive and non-native species have negatively impacted many wildlife, fish, and plant species.
+In Texas' unique ecoregions across the state, habitat degradation, the loss of native plant communities, and invasive and non-native species have negatively impacted many wildlife, fish, and plant species.

 If you own or manage land, and want to get started in restoration and habitat management for native wildlife, a good place to begin is to reach out to your local TPWD Wildlife Biologist.